-- a) the following are taken from the slate that obtains the majority of votes, in the sequential order in which they are listed on that slate: - two-thirds of the Directors, with fractions being rounded down to the next lower integer, where the Board consists of nine (9) members at most: - 7 Directors, if the Board consists of 10 members; - 8 Directors, if the Board consists of 11 members; - 9 Directors, if the Board consists of 12 members; and - 10 Directors, if the Board consists of 13 members; - b) the remaining Directors are drawn from the other slates, subject to the regulatory provisions protecting minority shareholders, which are not associated in any way, even indirectly, with shareholders who submitted or voted for the slate that obtained the highest number of votes.
+- a) the following are taken from the slate that obtains the majority of votes, in the sequential order in which they are listed on that slate: - 19 The By-Laws are available on the company's website at www.fincantieri.com in the "Governance and Ethics Corporate Governance System" section.

+- two-thirds of the Directors, with fractions being rounded down to the next lower integer, where the Board consists of nine (9) members at most; - 7 Directors, if the Board consists of 10 members: - 8 Directors, if the Board consists of 11 members; - 9 Directors, if the Board consists of 12 members; and - •10 Directors, if the Board consists of 13 members; - b) the remaining Directors are drawn from the other slates, subject to the regulatory provisions protecting minority shareholders, which are not associated in any way, even indirectly, with shareholders who submitted or voted for the slate that obtained the highest number of votes.
 Accordingly, the votes obtained from these slates are subsequently divided by one, two or three, depending upon the number of Directors to be elected.
 The quotas thus obtained are assigned in sequential order to the candidates of each of these slates, in the order respectively envisaged by each.
 The quotas thus assigned to the candidates on the various slates are then arranged in a single descending ranking.
 Candidates who obtain the highest quotas are elected.